The fundamental plane of black hole activity for low-luminosity radio active galactic nuclei across 1 < z < 4: Derived quantities

 In some literature works, the rest-frame 5 GHz radio luminosity in the fundamental plane refers to the nuclear radio emission from a compact radio core in order to compare with X-ray emission that are mainly from central engine.
-However, VLA 1.4 GHz or 3 GHz surveys in the GOODS-N, the GOODS-S, and the COSMOS fields do not have high enough spatial resolution to resolve the compact radio core.
+However, VLA 1.4 GHz or 3 GHz surveys in the GOODS-N, GOODS-S, and COSMOS fields do not have a high-enough spatial resolution to resolve the compact radio core.
 Even so, their spatial resolutions still ensure that the radio flux is measured on the top of the galaxy rather than the large-scale jet.
-In addition, nearly 20\% of our sample have radio detections with higher spatial resolution, such as VLA 10 GHz Pilot Survey in the GOODS-N field \citep[average spatial resolution of $0.22'' \approx 1.76$ kpc at $z = 1$;][]{Murphy2017} and VLA 6 GHz Survey in the GOODS-S field \citep[average angular resolution of $0.62'' \times 0.31'' \approx 4.97\ {\rm kpc} \times 2.48$ kpc at $z = 1$;][]{Alberts2020,Lyu2022}.
+In addition, nearly 20\% of our sample have radio detections with a higher spatial resolution, such as VLA 10 GHz Pilot Survey in the GOODS-N field \citep[average spatial resolution of $0.22'' \approx 1.76$ kpc at $z = 1$;][]{Murphy2017} and VLA 6 GHz Survey in the GOODS-S field \citep[average angular resolution of $0.62'' \times 0.31'' \approx 4.97\ {\rm kpc} \times 2.48$ kpc at $z = 1$;][]{Alberts2020,Lyu2022}.
 These objects do not show significant large-scale jet structures.
-Furthermore, we utilized the ratio of peak radio flux to total radio flux as a proxy for compactness to select out a sample only including objects with relatively compact structure (including 110 sources).
-We found that using this compact objects subsample does not change our results comparing to using the entire sample.
-In order to ensure a large sample to make analysis, in this work we used the entire sample and do not consider whether the rest-frame 5 GHz radio luminosity is strictly derived from a spatially-resolved compact core.
+Furthermore, we utilized the ratio of peak radio flux to total radio flux as a proxy for compactness to select a sample only including objects with a relatively compact structure (including 110 sources).
+We found that using this compact object subsample does not change our results compared to using the entire sample.
+In order to ensure a large sample to conduct the analysis, in this work we used the entire sample and have not considered whether the rest-frame 5 GHz radio luminosity is strictly derived from a spatially resolved compact core.